bigpandaio/ansible-workshop/workshop/1_dynamic_inventory.md

 The `[name]` syntax means group names.
 Simply un-bracketed `name` is a single host.

-Using `[name:children]` means that all hosts that follow are a part of that group (can be groups as well).
+Using `[name:children]` means that all groups following are children of that group.

 ### Ok Ok, so Ansible now knows our host, what now?